X

 I can rely on:

-• . activities (sports, volunteering, projects, and even selling items on Vinted!)
+• .
+Activities (sports, volunteering, personal projects, and even selling items on Vinted!).

 For example, if I mention teamwork, I can explain how I worked with a group on a project.
 If I mention organizational skills, I can describe a situation where I had to manage several tasks at the same time.